Good content is good business.

 Oh yes, you read that right: 30.

-A web content writer doesn’t need to fulfil each and every one of these 30 traits to be good.
+Digital content writers don’t need to fulfil each and every one of these 30 traits to be good.
 But good writers do meet many (or most) of these requirements.
 The more they do, the closer they are to being the content writer you need.

 Ready?
-Let’s dive into what a good content writer is and does.
+Let’s dive into what good content writers are and do.

 A pâtissier makes pastries, a designer designs, and a writer writes.
 It’s these basic rules of the trade that makes the world turn.